curateteaching/digitalpedagogy/keywords/play.md

 * Source URL: [http://www.slj.com/2015/04/opinion/test-drive/slj-reviews-the-makey-makey-test-drive/](http://www.slj.com/2015/04/opinion/test-drive/slj-reviews-the-makey-makey-test-drive/)
 * Creator: Chad Sansing (Mozilla Foundation)

 A Makey Makey is an inexpensive microcontroller that replaces typical computer inputs (mouse, arrows, keyboard controls) with any object that conducts electricity.
 YouTube abounds with videos of bananas turned into electronic piano keys, but such experiments only scratch the surface of Makey Makeys.
 For instance, Makey Makeys can be used to dramatize Donna Haraway's still-important "Cyborg Manifesto" or to create alternative reading interfaces for poetry.
 In this article Chad Sansing explains why teachers might want to teach literature and the arts using Makey Makeys.
 Though framed for middle school students, the playful pedagogy highlighted here transfers well to higher education.
+[KDH: HOW DOES IT TRANSFER?
+BE EXPLICIT]

 ## Gaming